reduxjs/react-redux/docs/api/hooks.md

 Allows you to extract data from the Redux store state, using a selector function.

+> **Note**: The selector function should be [pure](https://en.wikipedia.org/wiki/Pure_function) since it is potentially executed multiple times and at arbitrary points in time.

 The selector is approximately equivalent to the [`mapStateToProps` argument to `connect`](../using-react-redux/connect-extracting-data-with-mapStateToProps.md) conceptually.
 The selector will be called with the entire Redux store state as its only argument.
 The selector will be run whenever the function component renders. `useSelector()` will also subscribe to the Redux store, and run your selector whenever an action is dispatched.

 However, there are some differences between the selectors passed to `useSelector()` and a `mapState` function:

 - The selector may return any value as a result, not just an object.
 The return value of the selector will be used as the return value of the `useSelector()` hook.
 - The selector function used will be based on the `deps` array.
 If no deps array is provided, the latest passed-in selector function will be used when the component renders, and also when any actions are dispatched before the next render.
 If a deps array is provided, the last saved selector will be used, and that selector will be overwritten whenever the deps array contents have changed.
+Therefore, the deps are only required if the selector needs to be referentially stable, e.g. if you are using memoizing selectors.
 - When an action is dispatched, `useSelector()` will do a shallow comparison of the previous selector result value and the current result value.
 If they are different, the component will be forced to re-render.
 If they are the same, they component will not re-render.
 - The selector function does _not_ receive an `ownProps` argument.
-If you wish to use props within the selector function to determine what values to extract, you should call the React [`useMemo()`](https://reactjs.org/docs/hooks-reference.html#usememo) or [`useCallback()`](https://reactjs.org/docs/hooks-reference.html#usecallback) hooks yourself to create a version of the selector that will be re-created whenever the props it depends on change.
+However, props can be used through closure (see the examples below) or by using a curried selector.
+If you are providing `deps` to `useSelector()` make sure they contain all the props you are using.

 > **Note**: There are potential edge cases with using props in selectors that may cause errors.
 See the [Usage Warnings](#usage-warnings) section of this page for further details.